turingschool-examples/silent-forest-7482/README.md

 As a visitor
 When I visit a chef's show page
-Then next to each dish I see a button to remove it from this chef When I click this button
+Then next to each dish I see a button to delete it When I click this button
 I am returned to the chef's show page
 And I no longer see the dish listed